Stephen Girard, America’s Napoleon of Commerce

 The Bonaparte connection

 Girard’s wife Mary died on September 13, 1815 at the age of 56.
 As per Girard’s instructions, she was buried in the lawn on the north side of the Philadelphia Hospital, in an unmarked grave.
 The site was covered by a clinic erected in 1868.
-Attempts over the last 20 years to have a tombstone placed at the hospital have proven unsuccessful, as you can read in this article in the Philadelphia Weekly Press.
+Attempts over the last 20 years to have a tombstone placed at the hospital have proven unsuccessful.

 Though Mary spent the last 25 years of her life in the hospital (during which time Girard tried unsuccessfully to divorce her) and Girard remained childless, he did not lack female company.
 He took a mistress, Sally Bickham.
 He also took Sally’s younger brother Martin into his care, treating him as a son and introducing him to the business world.
 In 1796, Sally left to marry another man.
 Shortly after her departure, Girard took another mistress: Polly Kenton, a laundress, twenty-six years his junior.